trilitech/tezos-developer-docs/docs/tutorials/smart-rollup/run.md

 1. Open a fourth terminal window, enter the Docker container with the command `docker exec -it octez-container /bin/sh`, and go to the `hello_world_kernel` folder.

-1. In this fourth terminal window, run this command to simulate adding a message to the smart rollup inbox:
+1. In this fourth terminal window, run this command to simulate adding a message to the Smart Rollup inbox:

    ```bash
    octez-client send smart rollup message '[ "test" ]' from "bootstrap3"